medic/cht-docs/content/en/apps/reference/app-settings/header_tabs.md

 {{% alert title="Note" %}}
 Selected Resource icons take precedence over selected FontAwesome icons.
-If a selected Resource icon does not exist, the app will try to fall back to the configured (or default) FontAwesome icon.
+If the selected Resource icon does not exist, the default icon will be displayed.
-If the selected FontAwesome icon does not exists, no icon will be displayed for the tab.
+If the selected FontAwesome icon does not exist, the default icon will be displayed.
 If the selected Resource icon is not an `svg` that supports css color filling, the icon will have a static color for every state (inactive, active and hovered).
 Colors will change only for FontAwesome icons and css fillable `svg` icons.
 The Admin console Resource icon dropdowns only supports selecting `svg` icons.
 If mismatched Resource Icons are selected, they will be deselected upon saving.
 Resource icons images will be sized to `24 x 24px` when displayed.